Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 What Should First-Time Toric Lens Wearers Expect?

-If you're wearing toric contact lenses for the first time, expect a short adjustment period while your eyes get used to the lens design.
-Toric lenses are shaped to correct astigmatism so that they may feel slightly different from standard soft contacts at first.
+If you're wearing contact lenses for astigmatism for the first time, expect a short adjustment period while your eyes get used to the lens design.
+Toric lenses are shaped to correct astigmatism, so they may feel slightly different from standard soft contacts at first.
 Your vision may also take a moment to settle after you insert the lenses because the lenses need to align properly with your eye.
 This is normal, but the lens should still feel comfortable and give steady vision once it settles.

 A follow-up visit can help your eye doctor check whether the lens is sitting in the right position.
 If your vision keeps shifting, the lens feels uncomfortable, or one eye seems clearer than the other, the fit may need a closer look.
 Don't switch to another toric lens on your own, even if it has similar values.
 Toric lenses rely on both prescription details and fit, so your eye doctor should guide any change.